kriszyp/alkali/README.md

 [Alkali-Todo](https://github.com/kriszyp/alkali-todo) is a the TodoMVC application written with Alkali.
 This repository includes a walk-through for a good example-based approach to learning to use Alkali.

 ## Typings
-Alkali includes typing.d.ts file to provide a TypeScript type interface.
+Alkali includes an index.d.ts file to provide a TypeScript type interface.

+## Babel Plugin for Reactive Expressions
+The [babel-plugin-transform-alkali](https://github.com/kriszyp/babel-plugin-transform-alkali) can optionally be used to write and transform reactive expressions that create alkali variables from expressions.

 ## Variable API